ohager/signum-serial-letter/README.md

 # signum-serial-letter
-A small tool to send messages in masses on [Signum Blockchain](https://signum.network)
+A small tool to send messages and amount in masses on [Signum Blockchain](https://signum.network)

 ## Installation